hl037/torefl/README.rst

 * Memorization of the selection you made (you can assign the result of a filter to sort of variable called register to match vim vocabulary)
 * Export to bibtex format of either the entire bibliography either only a selection
 * Possibility to edit the metadata from the software
+* Easy to extend (create other formatters, exports, filter etc.

 Philosophy
 ==========